Direct Entry – International

 What is Land One?

 Land One is a limited-enrolment integrated course suite option for first-year UBC students that Forestry offers, together with the Faculty of Land and Food Systems.
 It’s a different and immersive way of experiencing your first year at UBC.
 The cohort option eases your transition to university and builds a strong connection to your home faculty through the relationships you’ll develop with your peers and instructors.
+This is an in-person program so students in the Bachelor of Indigenous Land Stewardship program are not eligible for Land One.

 You’ll take your core first-year courses in math, biology, economics, and communications in an integrated format, where you get to explore complex issues related to food security, climate change, sustainability, and land use through a coordinated curriculum.
 Your professors will bring the content to life using relevant examples from your home faculty, and you’ll interpret it using real-world cases from both Indigenous and Western perspectives.
 In today’s world, we all know that it is these strong relationships that carry you further, faster.